2025 Rural SIG meeting in association with the Mackay Anaesthetic Community (MAC)

 You might also be interested in...

-This is a virtual viva practice specifically designed to assist regional candidates in their viva preparation.
+This is a face-to-face viva practice specifically designed to assist metro candidates in their viva preparation.